-You have wisely chosen Shuttle AK21 to construct your system.
-Shuttle AK21 incorporates all the state-of-the-art technology of the KT266 chipset from VIA.
+You have wisely chosen this mainboard to construct your system.
+This mainboard incorporates all the state-of-the-art technology of the KM266 chipset from VIA.
 It integrates the most advanced functions you can find to date in a compact ATX board.

-1.2 Item Checklist
+1.2 Item Checklist:

-Check all items with you AK21 mainboard to make sure nothing is missing.
+Check all items with your FX41 mainboard to make sure nothing is missing.
 The complete package should include:

-★ One piece of Shuttle AK21 Mainboard
+★ One piece of the FX41 mainboard

-One piece of ATA100/66/33 Ribbon Cable
+★ One piece of ATA100/66/33 Ribbon Cable